Karachays: Origin

 — "About Karachay-Balkar people: Ethnogenesis", in Sipos & Tavkul (2015), Karachay-Balkar folksongs, p.
 44.

 Other research by Boulygina et al. (2020) shows Karachays' genetic connection to the pre-historic Koban culture.
-A recent genetic study states the following: "Balkars and Karachays belong to the Caucasian anthropological type.
+A genetic study published in the Russian Journal of Genetics in 2019 states the following: "Balkars and Karachays belong to the Caucasian anthropological type.
 According to the results of craniology, somatology, odontology, and dermatoglyphics, the native (Caucasian) origin of the Balkars and Karachays and their kinship with the representatives of neighboring ethnic groups and a minor role of the Central Asian component in their ethnogenesis were concluded."

+Many scientists and historians have made attempts to study the issue, but "the complexity of a problem lead to numerous hypotheses, often contradicting each other."
+According from Miziev, he concluded that "Balkarians and Karachais are among the most ancient nationalities of Caucasus.
+The roots of their history and culture are intimately intertwined with the history and culture of many Caucasian peoples, as well as numerous Turk nationalities, from Yakutia to Turkey, from Azerbaijan to Tatarstan, from the Kumik and Nogai to the Altai and Hakass."
+Via such studies from Miziev, Tavkul, Szczśniak, and other ethnolinguists in Russia, Turkey, and nearby, the emergences of Karachays and Balkars can be attributed to: